 While body control through tight bends is better than before, even in Sport the Escalade leans farther than a Range Rover or GLS.
 Its steering feels disconcertingly light around the straight-ahead and artificially heavy off it, too, even when stationary in town.
 Not ideal when you have almost six metres of car to park.

 Inside there are seven seats, while an eighth is a £360 option.
 The first two rows have space for adults to stretch out, but on our short-wheelbase model the third row is better left to kids.
 Boot space is huge, with up to 1461 litres available behind the middle row, but go for the longer ESV Escalade and that grows to 2172 litres.

-Even if you like the sound of the improvements, you can't buy one just yet.
-Cadillac is looking to open its one and only dealer in London.
+If you like the sound of the improvements, Cadillac only has one authorised dealer, and it's in London.
 Even then, there is extremely limited availability and it's left-hand drive or nothing.
 Frankly, you should be paying more attention to its rivals.

 A range-topping Autobiography V6 diesel Range Rover is around £3000 cheaper, and while not ultimately as spacious or well equipped, is a far better way to spend £90,000 on a luxury large SUV in just about every other conceivable area.

 Of course, you won't be driving the biggest, brashest luxury SUV money can buy, but for the majority of people in the UK that'll be just fine thank you very much.